Telematics devices, or "black boxes" are often used by young drivers to get cheaper car insurance.

 They’ll usually collect information about:

 Black box insurance works by rewarding you for driving safely.
-Rewards vary depending on your insurer but they're likely to do one or more of these things:
+Rewards vary depending on your insurer, but most will either lower the cost of your insurance, or give you back some of the money that you've already paid.

-For example, driving during busier times when you're more likely to have an accident and make a claim.
+For example, if you drive during rush hour, when you're more likely to have an accident and make a claim.

 It’s not that you wouldn’t be insured to drive at those times.
 But doing so might make your driving score worse.
 And that could mean the cost of your insurance goes up (or doesn’t go down).